-7.5.19 Crankshaft, crankcase & all other engine cases
+- 6.5.19 Crankshaft, crankcase & all other engine cases - a.

-- a.
 The crankshaft flywheel must be the same as the original one. - b.
 The Connecting rod could be changed with any available aftermarket, but the length must be same as by the original one. - c.
 The installation of aluminium or bronze bushings to restore the seats of the bearings of the crankshaft is allowed. - d.
 These bushings must have a cylindrical shape and maximum diameter of 70mm. - e.
 The measures of the bearings must remain original. - f.
-Painting, polishing and lightening are not allowed.

-7.5.20 Clutch & transmission
+Painting, polishing and lightening are not allowed. - 6.5.20 Clutch & transmission - a.

-- a.
 No modifications are allowed. - b.
 Only friction and drive discs may be changed, but their number must remain as in original version. - c.
 Clutch springs may be changed. - d.
 It is not allowed to change the clutch system.
 A slipper clutch or back-torque clutch may be used only if it is standard equipment on the homologated model. - e.
 The final drive (drive and driven sprocket, chain) is free. - f.
-It is allowed to use any sprockets and chain for any end-chain transmission.
+It is allowed to use any sprockets and chain for any end-chain transmission. - 6.5.21 Generator - a.
+No modifications are allowed. - 6.5.22 Exhaust system - a.

-7.5.21 Generator

-a.
-No modifications are allowed.

-7.5.22 Exhaust system

-- a.
 The exhaust can be replaced. - b.
 The maximum noise level is 96 dB/A at 7000 RPM with a tolerance of + 3dB/A after the race only. - c.
 The location of the silencer must remain as in original version. - d.
 Wrapping of the exhaust system is not allowed. - e.
 Titanium and carbon exhaust pipes and silencers are allowed. - f.
-For safety reasons the exposed edge(s) of the exhaust pipe(s) outlet must be rounded to avoid any sharp edges.
+For safety reasons the exposed edge(s) of the exhaust pipe(s) outlet must be rounded to avoid any sharp edges. - 6.5.23 Fasteners - a.

-7.5.23 Fasteners

-- a.
 Standard fasteners may be replaced with the fasteners of any material and design, but titanium fasteners may not be used.
 The strength and design must be equal to or exceed the strength of the standard fastener it is replacing. - b.
 Fasteners may be drilled only for mounting a safety wire, but intentional weight-saving modifications are not allowed. - c.
-Fairing/body-work fasteners may be changed to a quick disconnect type. - d.
-Aluminium fasteners may only be used in non-structural locations.
+Fairing/body-work fasteners may be changed to a guick disconnect type. - d.
+Aluminium fasteners may only be used in non-structural locations. - 6.5.24 The following items MAY BE altered or replaced - a.
+Any type of lubrication, brake or suspension fluid may be used. - b.
+Any type of spark plug may be used. - c.
+Any inner tube (if fitted) or inflation valves may be used. - d.
+Wheel balance weights may be discarded, changed or added.